CiscoTestAutomation/getting-started/source/quickstart/guidedpractice.rst

 Guided practice
 =============================
-This section provides some basic examples of network automation with the |library| that you can try yourself.
+This topic provides some basic examples of network automation with the |library| that you can try yourself.

 .. toctree::